Scan your MCP server before someone else does.

-Between January and April 2026, security researchers disclosed over 40 CVEs against Model Context Protocol implementations across Python, TypeScript, Java, and Rust SDKs.
-The affected servers include Anthropic's reference implementations, third-party tools with 150 million combined downloads, and 9 of 11 MCP marketplaces.
-The published failure modes cluster into eight recurring shapes:
+Security researchers keep disclosing CVEs against Model Context Protocol implementations across the Python, TypeScript, Java, and Rust SDK ecosystems, and the published failure modes cluster into eight recurring shapes:

 - Tool description injection (untrusted input interpolated into tool descriptions or schemas that the LLM reads as instructions).